Unlocking the secret lives of marine animals using shells and bones

 Reconstructing the Environmental Histories of Cephalopods

-Read our latest paper here led by Dr Jasmin Martino
+Read our paper here led by Dr Jasmin Martino

 Select Publications